iconify/website/docs/iconify-icon/solid.md

 ## Iconify Icon for Solid

-Iconify Icon for Solid solves that by mapping properties to attributes in a native Solid component, so you can use web component without any issues.
+Iconify Icon for Solid solves that by mapping properties to attributes in a native Solid component, so you can use the web component without any issues.

-It also provides typings for component, making it easier to use in JSX and supports objects for `[prop]icon` property.
+It also provides typings for the component, making it easier to use in JSX and supports objects for `[prop]icon` property.

 ## Installation